RedExpertAlliance/katacoda-scenarios/oci-course/introduction-fn/step3.md

 Deploy the Function Hello locally, into the app that was just created `fn -v deploy --app hello-app --local `{{execute}}

-Now to invoke the function:
+Now to invoke the function, we send an HTTP trigger to the Fn runtime server that in turn will send an HTTP request to the container that implements the function :
 `curl --data '{"name":"Bob"}' -H "Content-Type: text/plain" -X POST http://localhost:8080/t/hello-app/hello`{{execute}}

 ## Context available to a Function when processing a Request.